turnerbenjamin/pl-400-revision-notes/5_implement_power_apps_improvements_10-15/1_implement_advanced_canvas_apps_features.md

 ### Choice Values

-When data for a choice only the numeric value (single option) or comma separated numeric options (multiple options) is stored.
+With choices, only the numeric value (single option) or comma separated numeric options (multiple options) is stored.

 ### Choice Vs Lookup